medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

   core/overview/cht-sync
 ---

 Before setting up CHT Sync in production, it's very handy to be able to run it locally.
 This will allow you to experiment with the data flow and easily query development data quickly and locally.

-These instructions assume you're running CHT Sync, CHT Core and Postgres either locally on your workstation or on a local server.
+These instructions assume you're running CHT Sync, CHT Core and PostgreSQL either locally on your workstation or on a local server.
 They are not meant to be used to deploy a secure, always on production instance.

 #### Environment variables